esumitra/reagent-search/README.md

 The demo is available at [Reagent Demo](http://esumitra.github.io/reagent-search)

 ## Wait!
 What about MVC or my favorite MV* pattern?
-True to its name, React and consequently Reagent, is better suited to the FRP style of building applications and not the typical MVC model.
+True to its name, React and consequently Reagent, is better suited to the [FRP](http://en.wikipedia.org/wiki/Functional_reactive_programming) style of building applications and not the typical MVC model.
+Instead of global controllers managing the interactions between models and views in a typical MVC application, the application in React/Reagent is a set of global components that interact with each other through asynchronous messages to channels.

+Another way to view reagent components is that model, controllers and views are all local to the component.
+This gives the advantages of good code modularity and composability as components can be composed of other components while also seperating the behaviors from rendering and model/state transitions (**not expressed clearly**).
+While one can still use the MVC pattern at a highler level of abstraction, using an MVC pattern is not strictly necessary using an FRP programming style.

 ## License

 Copyright © 2014 Edward Sumitra

 Distributed under the Eclipse Public License version 1.0.